kuvivek/drivingTheoryInGermany/README.md

 587. What should you do here?
 I should
-❌drive to the left past the damaged road surface
+❌ drive to the left past the damaged road surface
 ✅ continue driving in my lane
 ✅ greatly reduce my speed